Censorship of YouTube: Germany

-The Article 17 of the Directive on Copyright in the Digital Single Market is feared and criticized as censorship, mandatory for all countries of the European Union within two years if adopted.
+The Article 17 (Formerly Article 13) of the Directive on Copyright in the Digital Single Market is feared and criticized as censorship, mandatory for all countries of the European Union within two years once adopted and passed in 2019, which blocks copyrighted content form being ever uploaded even with fair use and for EU audience if uploaders are outside from EU.

 India

 On December 20, 2024, YouTube introduced new guidelines prohibiting videos with clickbait titles to enhance content quality and combat misinformation.
 The platform aims to penalize creators using misleading or sensationalized titles, with potential actions including video removal or channel suspension.
 According to YouTube, this guideline will gradually roll out in India first, but will expand to more countries in the coming months.
 (Currently, the roll out was finished in India as the crackdown ends).

 Indonesia

 On April 1, 2008, Indonesian information minister Mohammad Nuh asked YouTube to remove Fitna, a controversial film made by Dutch right-wing politician Geert Wilders.
 The government allowed two days for the removal of the video or YouTube would be blocked in the country.
 On April 4, following YouTube's failure to remove the video, Nuh asked all Internet service providers to block access to YouTube.
 On April 5, YouTube was briefly blocked for testing by one ISP.
 On April 8, YouTube, along with MySpace, Metacafe, RapidShare, Multiply, LiveLeak, and Fitnas official site, were blocked in Indonesia on all ISPs.
 The blocking of YouTube was subsequently lifted on April 10.